prosyslab/bayesmith-artifact/README.md

   The numbers may differ from those reported in the paper because of the randomness in initial weights.

 ### Running Bingo_U
-  The following command runs Bingo using a pre-refined set of rules that are derived by uniformly unrolling all the components of the initial set of rules by once (Bingo_U).
+  The following command runs Bingo using a refined set of rules that are derived by uniformly unrolling all the components of the initial set of rules by once (Bingo_U).
   ```sh
   # run Bingo_U for one benchmark